Turtle84375/turtle84375/README.md

 ## Welcome to my profile!

 I'm Turtle84375, but you can just call me Turtle.
-I'm a budding computer programmer and an experienced (if I do say so myself) web developer.
-I oversee multiple different websites ranging from forums to professional webpages to fun sandbox sites.
-On GitHub, I do things like push code to my websites and help other people out with debugging their own code.
+Most people do, the numbers after the name are strange to most people.
+Anyways, I'm a computer programmer and an experienced (if I do say so myself) web developer.
+I oversee multiple different websites ranging from forums to professional hosting to sandbox sites (the last one solely for my entertainment).
+On GitHub, I do things like push code to my websites, use repositories for my projects, and help other people out with debugging their own code.

 #### My Interests (Coding Related)
 - Administration/moderation work
-- Javascript coding
+- Coding (duh...)
 - Software configuration
 - Foruming